Fortunatusmokaya/DREADED-GPT-AI/README.md

 ## FEATURES
 There are 2 features, getting an AI response to your query by using the command ```!g``` and getting an AI generated image by using the command ```!img```

-## Find  OpenAI ApiKey and Change it in Key.json
+## Find  OpenAI ApiKey and Change it in dreaded.env
 - Get openAi key [Here](https://beta.openai.com/account/api-keys) and paste it where relevant!